Everything businesses need to know about account takeover (ATO) fraud

 Account takeover in food services

 It’s no secret that quick-service restaurants (QSRs) have a digital fraud problem.
-Credential stuffing and ATO attacks have increased with the rise in mobile order-ahead app usage.
+Credential stuffing and ATO attacks have increased with the rise in mobile order-ahead app usage, encouraging more restaurants to invest in mobile fraud detection for food service.
 Customers who use QSR apps often may have a high number of loyalty points that bad actors may drain when they take over accounts.
 And it’s not just customer accounts at risk.

 Mobile order-ahead apps are prime targets for card testing too.
 In September 2019, DoorDash reported a data breach that compromised 4.9 million customer, Dasher, and merchant accounts.
 The breach compromised the last four digits of user payment cards.